Frans Adelaar

 Frans Adelaar (born 5 December 1960) is a Dutch football manager and former professional player.

 He most recently was manager of Dutch top amateur side IJsselmeervogels.

 Career

 Club career

-Adelaar played professional football for FC Utrecht and after that he played for the amateur clubs DOVO and HVV Hollandia.
+Adelaar played professional football for Utrecht and after that he played for the amateur clubs DOVO and Hollandia.

 Managerial career

-After retiring as a player in 1993, Adelaar has managed GVVV, FC Utrecht, Akratitos, De Graafschap, ADO Den Haag and FC Volendam.
+After retiring as a player in 1993, Adelaar has managed GVVV, Utrecht, Akratitos, De Graafschap, ADO Den Haag and Volendam.
 He was appointed by Sparta Rotterdam in May 2009 and dismissed in April 2010.

-In April 2012 Adelaar took charge af Slovakian side MŠK Žilina, with whom he won the domestic league and cup double in 2012 but was sacked in January 2013.
-In March 2014 he was appointed manager of Dutch amateur side IJsselmeervogels until the end of the 2013/14 season.
+In April 2012, Adelaar took charge af Slovakian side MŠK Žilina, with whom he won the domestic league and cup double in 2012 but was sacked in January 2013.
+In March 2014, he was appointed manager of Dutch amateur side IJsselmeervogels until the end of the 2013/14 season.
 Adelaar was dismissed by IJsselmeervogels in November 2015.